RuiFPB/ScriptHookV-toggle/README.md

 Just input the directory were GTA was installed and it automaticaly detects if ScriptHookV is enabled or disabled and allows you to toggle it's state.

+To automate the input of the directory, create a shortcut on your desktop that runs the program followed by the install directory.

 Further updates will add more functionality to the program...